kevinsogo/compgen/docs/src/CONTEST.md

 ## Compiling to CMS-readable format (KompGen loader)

 A loader for KompGen-created contests is available.
 However, you have to use the `kompgen` branch of [this fork of CMS](https://github.com/kevinsogo/cms).
 I will try my best to maintain that the latest CMS branch is merged here, but one consequence is that you have to use the bleeding-edge CMS, not the latest CMS release.
 (This is not a problem in our experience.)
-Also, when I finish polishing the KompGen loader, I will work on getting it accepted into CMS, so you don't have to use the KompGen format.
+Also, when I finish polishing the KompGen loader, I will work on getting it accepted into CMS, so you don't have to use this branch.

 After writing a `contest.json`, run: